 Financial agreements are not binding unless the requirements of the Family Law Act are met.
-One of these requirements is that both parties receive independent legal advice for such agreements to be valid.
-What this means is, you should ensure that you meet with a solicitor with experience of these types of financial agreements.
-The legal counsel must write a statement outlining the rights of their client, the respective advantages and disadvantages of the agreement, and stipulate that the provisions are fair and equitable.
-This statement is then attached to the agreement.
-All parties, including the couple and their lawyers, must sign the agreement to ensure it is valid.
+One of these requirements is that both parties receive independent legal advice.
+What this means is, if you are considering a financial agreement with your partner, you should ensure that you meet with a lawyer who is experienced in preparing and reviewing these types of financial agreements.
+The lawyer must provide you with advice in relation to your rights, the respective advantages and disadvantages of the agreement, and whether the provisions of the proposed agreement are fair and equitable.
+All parties, including the parties’ lawyers, must sign the agreement to ensure it is valid.

-Another important advantage of Financial Agreements is that a transfer of real property made pursuant to such an agreement, does not incur state stamp duty.
-This alone will often cover the cost of such an agreement.
+Another important advantage of Financial Agreements is that a transfer of real property made pursuant to such an agreement

 Who should use a financial agreement?

 All couples should plan their financial future together, including having a plan for the end of a relationship.
 There are also instances when it is highly recommended to have a financial agreement in order to protect the parties involved.
-If it is the second marriage of a person who already has children, a financial agreement can be used to protect the inheritance of children from the earlier relationship.
 When one spouse has a significantly larger net worth than the other spouse, it is sensible to safeguard that wealth.
-An agreement will also protect a family business that might otherwise be forced to liquidate in the event of relationship breakdown.
+An agreement

 The benefits of a financial agreement

 A financial agreement brings certainty, finality, and security.
-There is greater privacy in a financial agreement, as compared to a court battle, as a financial agreement is negotiated between the parties.
+There is greater privacy in a financial agreement, as compared to Court proceedings, as a financial agreement is negotiated between the parties.
 It may not be the most romantic notion, but it certainly will save a lot of time, money and hassle in the event of a relationship breakdown and in that sense, the benefits far outweigh not having an agreement drawn up.